Why is My Land Rover Overheating?

 - Coolant Hose Blockage – Or there could be another scourge in the coolant system: the blockage.
 Trapped dirt and debris may build up and prevent proper cooling function.

 - Improper Coolant Mixture – Like most vehicles, your Land Rover Velar requires a 50/50 water-to-coolant ratio.
 An improper coolant-to-water ratio (or the wrong coolant entirely) can result in overheating.
 If you’re unsure, speak with our trained service technicians about the ideal coolant mixture for your Land Rover!

 - Radiator Issues – Your radiator can also suffer from leaks and blockages.
 As with the cooling system, radiator problems can escalate quickly without prompt attention from a professional.

 - Broken Water Pump – A broken water pump is less serious than a broken radiator, but can still be what causes a car to overheat if it can’t effectively deliver coolant where it’s needed.

 What NOT to Do When Your Car Overheats

 Knowing what to do when a car overheats also means knowing what NOT to do.
 Here’s our how-NOT-to guide:

 - Don’t panic!
 Even though right now you want to know, why is my car overheating? — it’s more important that you find a safe place to pull over.
-Keep in mind that continuing to drive in Riverside while your car is overheating risks long-term (and costly) damage to your Land Rover vehicle.
+Keep in mind that continuing to drive in Corona while your car is overheating risks long-term (and costly) damage to your Land Rover vehicle.

 - Wait before opening the hood.
 Elevated engine temperature is one of the main reasons a car would overheat, so your hood may be hot enough to burn your skin.